2017-18 STATE AID – OVERALL RECOMMENDATIONS*

-1. An increase of $1.4 billion in education funding over the Executive Budget proposal is needed and unilateral decisions about mid-year funding reductions must be rejected.
+- A minimum increase of $1.04 billion in education funding over the Executive Budget proposal is needed and unilateral decisions about mid-year funding reductions must be rejected.

 The Conference of Big 5 School Districts and the other members of the Educational Conference Board put forth a proposal calling for an increase of over $2 billion in school aid next year, which is in line with the New York State Board of Regents State Aid proposal.

 The Executive should not be permitted to make mid-year reductions in education funding without legislative approval.